Racial segregation: Canada

 Until 1965, racial segregation in schools, stores and most aspects of public life existed legally in Ontario, Quebec and Nova Scotia, and informally in other provinces such as British Columbia.

 Since the 1970s, there has been a concern expressed by some academics that major Canadian cities are becoming more segregated on income and ethnic lines.
 Reports have indicated that the inner suburbs of post-merger Toronto and the southern bedroom communities of Greater Vancouver have become steadily more immigrant and visible minority dominated communities and have lagged behind other neighbourhoods in average income.
 A CBC panel in Vancouver in 2012 discussed the growing public fear that the proliferation of ethnic enclaves in Greater Vancouver (such as Han Chinese in Richmond B.C. and Punjabis in Surrey, B.C.) amounted to a type of self-segregation.
 In response to these fears, many minority activists have pointed out that most Canadian neighbourhoods remain predominately White, and yet white people are never accused of "self-segregation".

-The Mohawk tribe of Kahnawake has been criticized for evicting non-Mohawks from the Mohawk reserve.
-Mohawks who marry outside of their tribal nation lose their right to live in their homelands.
-The Mohawk government claims that its policy of nationally exclusive membership is for the preservation of its identity, but there is no exemption for those who adopt Mohawk language or culture.
-All interracial couples were sent eviction notices regardless of how long they have lived on the reserve.
-The only exemption is for mixed national couples married before the 1981 moratorium.
-Although some concerned Mohawk citizens contested the nationally exclusive membership policy, the Canadian Human Rights Tribunal ruled that the Mohawk government may adopt policies it deems necessary to ensure the survival of its people.

-A long-standing practice of national segregation has also been imposed upon the commercial salmon fishery in British Columbia since 1992 when separate commercial fisheries were created for select aboriginal groups on three B.C. river systems.
-Canadians of other nations who fish in the separate fisheries have been arrested, jailed and prosecuted.
-Although the fishermen who were prosecuted were successful at trial in R v Kapp, this decision was overturned on appeal.